fuvizzo/clean-architecture-with-nodejs/README.md

 In it runs the Express server and the batch service.
 Express server enpoints are implemented here with some mechanism to handle input validation (@hapi/joi) and middlewares to ease async operations and error handling.

+### The oAuth system

+The scope "email basic_user_info" must be specified when the oAuth token is requested to tell the Redis oAuth server to add those info to the token
+The user email will be used:
+  - in the batch process to send the notification to the user
+  - to allow a user to set the notification options

 #### Endpoints (curl request examples):

 **POST requsest to get the oAuth token**